asimihsan/aima-rs/README.md

 easy to understand, making it suitable for both students and professionals in the field of Artificial Intelligence.

-However, in many sections the textbook is merely a starting point for further research.
+However, in many sections, the textbook is merely a starting point for further research.
 The goal of this project is not to provide state-of-the-art implementations of the algorithms and concepts, but rather to provide a starting point for further development.

 ## Contribution guidelines